home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2. Turn off battery optimizations for the app
 3. Ensure that the location toggles are enabled in App Configuration in the Android app
 4. Turn on unrestricted data for the Android app

+#### Using a self-signed certificate leads to a blank page in Android
+If you are using a self-signed certificate on Android then you may get stuck at a blank screen after entering and/or selecting your Home Assistant instance.
+In order to correct this issue you will need to make sure the URL is valid and that you import the certificate into Androids Trusted Certificates.
+Steps to perform this can be found [here](https://support.google.com/nexus/answer/2844832?hl=en).
+These steps were written for devices on Android 9+ but are very close for older supported devices.